Vheektoh/Comparative-study-between-RESNET-and-a-Custom-CNN-on-a-small-dataset/README.md

 high-quality images that highlight their unique color, texture, and shape.
-The RESNET and the custom CNN were tested to show the strenght of generalization and also the effects of using a pre-trained model on a small dataset. the results showed the RESNET performed better than the custom CNN
+The RESNET and the custom CNN were tested to show the strenght of generalization and also the effects of using a pre-trained model on a small dataset. the results showed the RESNET performed better than the custom CNN.

+Early stopping was used in the pytorch training loop.